ErwanBarbedor/PlumeScript/doc/reference.md

 ### 3. Accumulation Blocks

 Every executable block in Plume (the program itself, a macro body, or a block call) implicitly builds a return value in what is known as an **accumulation block**.
 The type of the block is determined by its content.
+The `leave` statement can be used to exit the block prematurely, returning the value that has been accumulated at that point.

 There are four types of accumulation blocks: